Quarterly Financial Report For the period ending December 31, 2021

 4. Significant changes in relation to operations, personnel and programs

-In comparison to the end of the third quarter of 2019-20, certain activities continue to be delayed as a result of the impacts of COVID-19.
+In comparison to the third quarter of 2020-21, the operational tempo of certain activities resumed as a result of the loosening of COVID-19 restrictions.
 The RCMP continues to assess the evolving circumstances of COVID-19 and is adjusting its operations accordingly.

 Approved by senior officials

 Original signed by